rarimo/voting-relayer/README.md

 ## Description

 Relayer service that makes calls to the smart contracts.
 Now it is used to work with such endpoints:
-  - `/integrations/voting-relayer/v1/register` - it takes calldata in hex encoided format from Rarime mobile applications and makes call to the smart contract.
+  - POST `/integrations/voting-relayer/v1/register` - it takes calldata in hex encoided format from Rarime mobile applications and makes call to the smart contract.

     Request body example:
     ```json